 This parcel of land is held under Magna Ecocity Sdn Bhd, a subsidiary of Magna Prima Berhad.
 The proposed project is located at Seksyen 15, Shah Alam and will be spread over approximately 20 acres.
-The Management is currently reviewing several viable development options as plans are subjected to more in-depth consultation by various parties to ensure maximum return on investment as well as meeting the market's requirements of new developments.
-However, we target to launch this project by year 2021.
+On 17 July 2020, Mr Lim San Peen was appointed by Alliance Bank Malaysia Berhad as Receiver and Manager over this parcel of land and an appropriate announcement was released to Bursa Malaysia on the even date.